rossyman/react-native-transcript-karaoke/README.md

    */
   activeStyle?: StyleProp<TextStyle>
   /**
-   * A regular expression pattern to match chunks within a given transcript */ newChunkRegex?: RegExp
+   * The parser we wish to use to parse the transcript */ parser?: Parser
   /**
-   * A regular expression pattern to match timestamps within given transcript chunks */ timestampRegex?: RegExp
-  /**
    * Exposes `onPress` events from chunks
-   */
+   *
-  onSeekTo?: (seekTo: number) => void
+   * @param seekTo The duration the user has indicated they want to seek to */ onSeekTo?: (seekTo: number) => void
 }